j-b-n/myUplink2mqtt/README.md

 ### Step 2: OAuth Token

-The OAuth token is stored at `~/.myUplink_API_Token.json` and is automatically refreshed.
-You must obtain an initial token through the OAuth authorization flow.
-The token file will be automatically updated when tokens are refreshed during API operations.
+The OAuth token is stored at `~/.myUplink_API_Token.json` and is automatically refreshed during API operations.
+The token file will be automatically created and updated when needed.

 ### Step 3: MQTT Configuration

-Configure MQTT connection via environment variables:
+Configure MQTT connection via environment variables (optional - defaults are provided):

 ```bash
 # MQTT Broker (default: 10.0.0.2:1883)